brandonnshore/stolen/QUICKSTART.md

 ## Verify Installation

 1. Open http://localhost:3000
-2. You should see the Raspberry homepage
+2. You should see the StolenTee homepage
 3. Navigate to "Products" to see the sample t-shirt
 4. Check http://localhost:3001/health for API status